 This is one of our favorite times of the year as a family.
-While the world is going full speed ahead with over commitment, stressful obligations, and an abundance of distracting noise, our family likes to take this opportunity to be home, in a relaxed environment with close friends, and focus on the blessings we have already been given.
+While the world is going full speed ahead with over commitment, stressful obligations, and an abundance of distracting noise, we like to take this opportunity to be home, in a relaxed environment with close friends, and focus on the blessings we have already been given.
+Most of all, Jesus.

 Part of that time together as a family is spent playing games, enjoying movie nights, and of course … reading good books.
 There are few things more enjoyable than hot cider, a bowl of popcorn, and some fun family time enjoying each other in all our craziness!